| Brenda

 devotees with affectionate memories of her unique voice and charismatic

+personality.
 To preserve Brenda's reputation, Sue Ellery,

 her daughter, is keeping the record alive and safe by writing a biography